 There is increasing demand for high-quality HD video for airborne applications such as FTI.
-Ideally, new HD cameras can reduce the weight and difficulty of installing wiring, and enable data to be coherently combined with images through built-in compression and IP data format encoding with multiple output video streams.
-Additionally, as Ethernet-based networks have become an attractive choice for FTI applications, requirements for integrating Ethernet-based cameras with FTI data acquisition equipment, network recorders, and telemetry systems is on the rise, as this removes duplication of wiring and devices.
+Ideally, new HD cameras can reduce the weight and difficulty of installing wiring and enable data to be coherently combined with images through built-in compression and IP data format encoding with multiple output video streams.
+Additionally, as Ethernet-based networks have become an attractive choice for FTI applications, requirements for integrating Ethernet-based cameras with FTI data acquisition equipment, network recorders, and telemetry systems are on the rise.
+This removes duplication of wiring and devices.

 Using an Ethernet camera that supports onboard compression enables video compression to be removed from the DAS or, in some cases, eliminates a dedicated unit.
 The camera can be connected via an Ethernet switch directly into the system, like any other data acquisition unit (DAU).
-Even better, because there is no need for dedicated hardware compression, size, weight, and power (SWaP) is minimized and installation wiring greatly simplified.
+Even better, because there is no need for dedicated hardware compression, size, weight, and power (SWaP) are minimized, and installation wiring is greatly simplified.

-Download the full white paper to read more about
+Log in and downlaod white paper to read more about: